Maersk Air: Danish deregulation

-With the 14 June 1998 opening of the Great Belt Fixed Link, car, coach and rail transport became faster between Jutland and Funen on the one hand, and Zealand on the other, cutting travel time by an hour.
+With the 14 June 1998 opening of the Great Belt Fixed Link, car, coach and rail transport became faster between Jutland and Funen on one side, and Zealand on the other, cutting travel time by an hour.
 This had an effect on patronage, with a significant drop in domestic traffic.

-The same year the government introduced a domestic air tax of DKK 150 on all domestic flights, which further contributed to the fall in domestic ridership.
-Maersk Air anticipated a significant drop and reduced services from a 737-500 to a Fokker 50.
-Yet passenger numbers dropped to a third and the service was terminated on 13 June 1998.
+The same year the government introduced a domestic air tax of DKK 150 on all domestic flights, which further contributed to the fall in domestic leadership.
+Maersk Air anticipated a significant drop and scaled down services from a 737-500 to a Fokker 50.
+Yet passenger numbers dropped by 1/3 and the service was terminated on 13 June 1998.
 Ole Dietz took over as managing director on 1 March 1999.